-10.1 Marks shall be awarded to indicate the performance of each student in each Theory Subject, or Lab/Practicals, or Workshop/Drawing, or Elective Course, or Seminar, or Project, or Mini-Project, etc., and, based on the % of marks obtained in CIE + SEE (Continuous Internal Evaluation + Semester End Examination,

-- both taken together) as specified under 9.0, a corresponding Letter Grade shall be given - As a measure of the student's performance, a 10-point Absolute Grading System using the following Letter Grades and corresponding percentage of marks shall be followed:
+- 10.1 Marks shall be awarded to indicate the performance of each student in each Theory Subject, or Lab/Practicals, or Workshop/Drawing, or Elective Course, or Seminar, or Project, or Mini-Project, etc., and, based on the % of marks obtained in CIE + SEE (Continuous Internal Evaluation + Semester End Examination, both taken together) as specified under 9.0, a corresponding Letter Grade shall be given - 10.2 As a measure of the student's performance, a 10-point Absolute Grading System using the following Letter Grades and corresponding percentage of marks shall be followed:

 % of Marks Secured Letter Grade Grade Points

 (Class Intervals) (UGC Guidelines)

 90% and above 0 10

-(≥ 90%,≤ 100%) (Outstanding)
+(≥ 90% ,≤ 100%) (Outstanding)

-Below 90% but not less than 80% $\mathbf{A}^{^{+}}$ 9
+Below 90% but not less than 80% \mathbf{A}^+ 9

-(≥ 80%,< 90%) (Excellent)
+(≥ 80% ,< 90%) (Excellent)

-Below 80% but not less than 70% A 8
+Below 80% but not less than 70% Α 8

-(≥ 70%,< 80%) (Very Good)
+(≥ 70% ,< 80%) (Very Good)

-Below 70% but not less than 60% \mathbf{B}^{+} 7
+Below 70% but not less than 60% B + 7

-(≥ 60%,< 70%) (Good)
+(≥ 60% ,< 70%) (Good)

 Below 60% but not less than 50% В 6

-(≥ 50%,< 60%) (above Average)
+(≥ 50% ,< 60%) (above Average)

-Below 50% but not less than 40% C 5
+Below 50% but not less than 40% С 5

-(≥ 40%,< 50%) (Pass)
+(≥ 40% ,< 50%) (Pass)

 Below 40% F 0

 (< 40%) (FAIL)

 - 10.3 A student obtaining 'F' Grade in any Subject shall be considered 'FAILED' and will be required to reappear as 'Supplementary Candidate' in the End Semester Examination (SEE), as and when conducted.
-In such cases, her Internal Marks (CIE Marks) in those Subject(s) will remain the same as those obtained earlier. - 10.4 A Letter Grade does not imply any specific % of marks. - 10.5 In general, a student shall not be permitted to repeat any Subject/ Course (s) for the sake of 'Grade Improvement' or 'SGPA/ CGPA Improvement'.
-However, she has to repeat all the Subjects/Courses pertaining to that semester, when she is detained (as listed under Clauses 8.9-8.10). - 10.6 A student earns Grade Points (GP) in each Subject/ Course on the basis of the Letter Grade obtained by her in that Subject/

-Course (excluding Mandatory non-credit Courses).
-Then the corresponding 'Credit Points' (CP) are computed by multiplying the Grade Points with Credits for that particular Subject/Course.
+In such cases, her Internal Marks (CIE Marks) in those Subject(s) will remain the same as those obtained earlier. - 10.4 A Letter Grade does not imply any specific % of marks. - 10.5 In general, a student shall not be permitted to repeat any Subject/Course (s) for the sake of 'Grade Improvement' or 'SGPA/CGPA Improvement'.
+However, she has to repeat all the Subjects/Courses pertaining to that semester, when she is detained (as listed under Clauses 8.9-8.10). - 10.6 A student earns Grade Points (GP) in each Subject/ Course on the basis of the Letter Grade obtained by her in that Subject/Course (excluding Mandatory non-credit Courses).
+Then the corresponding 'Credit Points' (CP) are computed by multiplying the Grade Point with Credits for that particular Subject/Course.

-Credit Points (CP) = Grade Points (GP) x Credits for a Course where 'i' is the Subject indicator index (takes into account all Subjects in a semester), 'N' is the no. of Subjects 'REGISTERED' for the semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the ith Subject, and G_i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject.
+Credit Points (CP) = Grade Points (GP) Credits for a Course

+- 10.7 The student passes the Subject/Course only when she gets $GP \ge 5$ (C Grade or above). - 10.8 The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Subjects/ Courses registered in a semester by the Total Number of Credits registered during that semester.
+SGPA is rounded off to TWO Decimal Places.
+SGPA is thus computed as where 'i' is the Subject indicator index (takes into account all Subjects in a semester), 'N' is the no. of Subjects 'REGISTERED' for the semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the ith Subject, and G_i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject.